 Forward PE multiple

-The PE multiple helps investors compare two or more companies that operate in the same industry.
-Investors can check which company is overvalued and which company is undervalued.
+The forward PE multiple considers future projected earnings to calculate valuations.
+The forward PE multiple is one of the many tools that investors can use to compare two or more companies that operate in the same industry.
+This multiple can help investors to determine which company is overvalued and which company is undervalued.